-Other gates include centre of palms (lao gung), centre of soles of feet (yong quan), crown of head (ba hui), perineum (hui yin), and of course the "reservoir of energy" (t'an tien), located approximately 2" below the navel.
+Other gates include the centre of palms (lao gung), the centre of soles of feet (yong quan), trown of the head (ba hui), perineum (hui yin), and of course the "reservoir of energy" (t'an tien), located approximately 2" below the navel.

 This is not intended to be an exhaustive list, as there are many energy gates all over the body.
-Rather, it is a basic introduction to the area where kung fu and TCM theory meet.
-Many people have trouble accepting the existence of energy gates, meridians and chi and blind faith in their existence is not necessary to progress in Standing Practise.
+Instead, it is a simple introduction to the area where kung fu and TCM theory meet.
+Many people have trouble accepting the existence of energy gates, meridians and chi, and blind faith in their existence is not necessary to progress in Standing Practice.
 However, as your training develops, you may find that your opinions change.

 6. Cultivation of intrinsic energy

 Most Eastern cultures accept the existence of energy which can be absorbed through air and food and developed within the body through certain postural/movement practices.
-In the West we have no such concept; so many people find thinking of chi simply as vitality is a helpful solution.
-One thing chi is definitely not, however, is some mystical force that can be harnessed to give the practitioner superhuman powers.
-Martial artists (such as the Shaolin monks) who can display feats which defy the laws of reality are normally showing the results of extreme mental and physical conditioning and correct physical connections/alignment.
+In the West, we have no such concept; so many people find thinking of chi as vitality is a helpful solution.
+One thing chi is not, however, is some mystical force that can be harnessed to give the practitioner superhuman powers.
+Martial artists (such as the Shaolin monks) who can display feats that defy the laws of reality usually are showing the results of extreme mental and physical conditioning and correct physical connections/alignment.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 About the Author